stephenlynch-ops/DarkKnightReads/README.md

 - The security aspects of the site are handled by the built in csrf token use for securing POST request.
 - Stripe covers the payment security aspects.
 - Aspects of the site that are reserved for superusers are protected by the RequireLogin decorator in the code, so that only superusers can access them.
+- Images are securly stored on Amazons AWS service.

 ### Python / Django